 Proton VPN

-Free VPN with unlimited data to browse on Google Chrome as much as you want.
+Free VPN with unlimited data to browse on Google Chrome without restriction.

 Avira Phantom VPN

-A user-friendly free VPN Chrome extension and app suitable for beginners.
+A user-friendly free VPN for Chrome that’s suitable for any experience level.

 hide.me

-A free Google Chrome VPN with multiple security features to protect your data.
+A free Chrome VPN with great security features to protect your data.

-Best Feature A fully-equipped Chrome extension that’s fast, secure, and protects your entire device
+Best Feature A full-featured Chrome extension that’s fast, secure, and protects your entire device

-Server Network and Speed 3,000 servers in 105 countries with the fastest speeds we tested
+Server Network 3,000 servers in 105 countries to securely access popular streaming platforms

 Works With Netflix, Disney+, Max, Hulu, BBC iPlayer, Amazon Prime Video, DAZN, ESPN, and more